omdivekar14/aws-uber-clone-infra/README.md

 ## 📘 Project Overview

 This repository contains **Terraform code** to deploy a complete AWS infrastructure for an **Uber-like clone application**.
-It provisions a secure, scalable, and highly available environment — including **VPC, EC2 (Auto Scaling), ALB, RDS**, and **Security Groups** — to host a Flask-based backend and Nginx web layer.
+It provisions a secure, scalable, and highly available environment — including **VPC, EC2 (Auto Scaling), ALB, RDS**, and **Security Groups** — to host a Nginx web layer.

 ---